Reinsurance & Arbitration

 Reinsurance is an ever-changing industry and the competition is getting tougher.
 To maintain their edge, even the most seasoned litigators require an insider's knowledge of the latest news, issues and strategies.
 There's an easy way to stay on top all of the latest reinsurance-related legal developments.
 Subscribe to HarrisMartin's Reinsurance & Arbitration Report, a publication and online resource from HarrisMartin Publishing.

 SEARCH THE ARCHIVES

-A New York federal judge has ruled that Munich Reinsurance America Inc. did not breach a reinsurance agreement by refusing to pay its share of $2.76 million in defense expenses that Utica Mutual Insurance Co. incurred in connection with asbestos claims filed against its policyholder, Goulds Pumps Inc.
+Utica Mutual Insurance Co. is appealing a New York federal judge’s ruling that Munich Reinsurance America Inc. did not wrongly refuse to pay its share of $2.76 million in defense expenses that Utica incurred in connection with underlying asbestos claims filed against its insured.

-In a new lawsuit filed in California federal court, Insurance Company of the State of Pennsylvania accuses two reinsurers of refusing to pay their share of a settlement of asbestos claims filed against C.F.
+Insurance Company of the State of Pennsylvania has dropped its lawsuit accusing two reinsurers of refusing to pay their share of a settlement of asbestos claims filed against C.F.
 Braun & Co.

 'Destination Arbitration: Court Holds Service-Of-Suit Clause Does Not Conflict With Policy’s Arbitration Requirement'